Stepbus/demo_plumber_project/readme.md

+Description:

-This bot searches for new vacancies by keyword and receives data about them.
+    This bot searches for new vacancies using keywords and retrieves data from selected ads.

-After that, the bot performs some actions on the web page and sends an email to the client about these actions.
+    After that, the bot performs certain actions on the web page (sends messages to customers) Then the bot sends an email to the bot owner about the clients' responses

-Using libraries for scraping: Selenium, requests
+TECHNOLOGY STACK:

+    Selenium
+    Requests
-Scheduled launch using Celery
+    Celery

-Data is stored in Postgres
+    PostgreSQL

-The dashboard uses the Django admin panel
+    Django admin panel

-Docker is used
+    Docker
+    Loguru